Australian Capital Territory Ambulance Service: 1955–1968: The Canberra Ambulance Service

-The commencing salary of an ambulance officer in 1955 was £738.00 pre annum (£14.0.9 per week).
+The commencing salary of an ambulance officer in 1955 was £738.00 per annum (£14.0.9 per week).
 The Superintendent was given free housing, fuel, light, power and a telephone and officers could get accommodation at the Acton Guest House for £5.0.6 per week.

 The service operated from an ex-fireman's house at 27 Manuka Circle, from where officers had to run 50 yards down a lane to the fire station to get their vehicles.
 Ambulances in use at the time consisted of two Humber Super Snipes and a Buick and were considered fully equipped with their carry stretcher, oxygen bottle and mask, splints and bandages.

 In the early 1960s it was reported that the Ambulance Service also provided services within the hospital, including the transport of patients from ward to ward or from ward to hospital department.
 Officers also undertook administrative duties during quiet periods, including courier duties to/from the blood bank, railway station, airways and post office.

 The ambulance fleet consisted of four specific ambulance wagons, which were equipped with two-way radio equipment.
 Staffing had increased to: 1 Superintendent, 1 Station Officer and 12 trained ambulance officers.

 In July 1967 the first specific purpose ambulance station was built in Griffith.
 In February 1968 the Ambulance Service was removed from the Royal Canberra Hospital site and from Hospital Board administration and became a unit of ACT Health Services.